sojukang/Math_Box/README.md

-### A project that applys codes for math calculations.
+### A project that provides codes for math calculations.